CuprumBuddy/cuprum-garden/source/content/🇬🇧 English/Sources/📔 A Practical Guide to Evil (Erratic Errata).md

 Ah, I totally forgot.
 I've read 23 out of 600+ chapters by now.
 I bet my description will change in the future.

 As for now, the story follows Catherine Foundling, an orphaned 16-ish years old girl, who wants to infiltrate the Empire of Praes' army to set her home kingdom of Callow free.
-However, for some not-very-clear-yet reason she becomes an apprentice to Black Knight – the very guy with eerie green eyes who had a significant role in conquering Callow in the first place.
+However, for some not-very-clear-yet reason she becomes an apprentice of Black Knight – the very guy with eerie green eyes who had a significant role in conquering Callow in the first place.

 By the way, Good and Evil exist and sometimes grant to those who seem worthy Names – way-more-than-ordinary abilities.
 Named people should fulfill their Roles, which are extremely similar to character archetypes and their purpose in fiction in general.
 Incredibly tropey stuff.